oresttokovenko/RetailFlow/README.md

 1. Run `make setup`
 2. Run `make snowflake_config`
-3. Run `make tf-init`
-4. Run `make infra-up-cloud` and wait until you see the 'All Ready' Message
+3. Run `make infra-up` and wait until you see the 'All Ready' Message
-5. Run `make cloud-airbyte` and configure the PostgresDB source and the Snowflake destination (this cannot be done programmatically)
+4. Run `make cloud-airbyte` and configure the PostgresDB source and the Snowflake destination (this cannot be done programmatically)
-6. Run `make cloud-metabase` and configure the Snowflake source (this cannot be done programmatically)
+5. Run `make cloud-metabase` and configure the Snowflake source (this cannot be done programmatically)
-7. Explore the remainder of the project by running `cloud-dbt`, `cloud-postgres`, `cloud-dagster`, `cloud-snowflake` or `print-lambda` to interact with the ec2 instances (port-forwarding, information, etc.)
+6. Explore the remainder of the project by running `cloud-dbt`, `cloud-postgres`, `cloud-dagster`, `cloud-snowflake` or `print-lambda` to interact with the ec2 instances (port-forwarding, information, etc.)
-8. Once you are finished, run `make infra-down-cloud`
+7. Once you are finished, run `make infra-down`

 **NOTE**: the makefile commands below do not completely function